We have five factories and 19 years of experience in plant extracts

 Environmental and Agricultural Impact:

-Research is also being conducted to understand the impact of environmental factors on the production of Lycopene and lutein in crops.
+Research is also being conducted to understand the impact of environmental factors on the production of lycopene and lutein in crops.
 This includes studying the effects of climate change, soil conditions, and agricultural practices on carotenoid content.

 Sustainability of Carotenoid Production: